OctopusDeploy/Architecture/Steps/Index.md

 - We remove the need for the declarative step manifest to attempt to describe what functions should be run prior to the step handler running.
 - We remove the need for handlers to call other functions that may be written in another language (i.e. trying to call the variable substitution code, currently written in .NET, from a nodejs handler)
-- We avoid having to develop a number of implicit behaviours that would be required to support composing arbitrary functionality and its supporting UI.
+- We avoid needing potentially complex code within Server to deal with potential order-of-execution problems

 Some nice side-benefits we get by taking this approach:

 - Given Octopus Server can now produce an **Execution Manifest** that describes what functions will be invoked, and the inputs supplied to those functions, we take a step towards being able to "preview" a deployment to an environment.
-- Since behaviours become independent, and are coordinated by Octopus Server, shared behaviours can be updated independently of Step Packages.
-With this we avoid the current pain we experience with Sashimi where all Sashimi’s need to be updated when shared behaviours are updated.
+- Since functions become independent, and are coordinated by Octopus Server, shared functions can be updated independently of Step Packages.
+With this we avoid the current pain we experience with Sashimi where all Sashimi’s need to be updated when shared functions are updated.

 [Execution Manifest Diagram](https://whimsical.com/steps-execution-manifest-N74pfHgDoLXNK8ck1UJmb9)